 Click here for Festival Safety information.

 The Meredith Supernatural Amphitheatre is a spectacular, permanent site, set up specifically for both Meredith Music Festival in December and Golden Plains Festival in March.
-It has been purpose-built and continually refined over 35 festivals since 1991 to provide a premium experience for performer and patron alike.
-We have run 35 festivals at the venue in 25 years.
+It has been purpose-built and continually refined since 1991 to provide a premium experience for performer and patron alike.
+We have run 37 festivals at the venue over 26 years.

 The Meredith Supernatural Amphitheatre is a primary part of the festival’s appeal and enduring popularity, everything about the experience of the site and the story of the place is part of our promise.
 Most of our guests are custodians of the festivals and behave with a deep and abiding love for the land and respect our No Dickhead Policy.
 In almost all circumstances if the festival couldn’t happen at the Meredith Supernatural Amphitheatre it wouldn’t happen in that year.